RywesTech/RywesTech.github.io/_posts/2020-01-23-Chatter-A-Chatbot-That-Texts-For-You.md

 ---
 layout: post
-Title: Chatter: A chatbot that texts for you
+Title: Chatter: A chatbot that texts for you.
 ---

 If you have ever used Siri, Amazon Alexa, or Cortana before, then you have interacted with a chatbot.
 According to Wikipedia, a chatbot is a "piece of software that conducts a conversation via auditory or textual methods.
 Such programs are often designed to convincingly simulate how a human would behave as a conversational partner."
 Many companies are starting to use chatbots as a more efficient method for interacting with customers, which makes then an incredibly interesting area of research.
 However, I'm going to be taking a much less commercial approach.
 I'm going to be creating a chatbot that responds to people over text for me.